 More than 350 million people world-wide speak Spanish and 50 million speak it as a second language.
-It is spoken in more than twenty countries globally not only in Spain but also in most of Latin America, as well as being the second language of the USA.
+It is spoken in more than twenty countries globally - not only in Spain but also in most of Latin America, as well as being the second language of the USA.
 Additionally, it is recognised as one of the official languages of the EU and the UN.

 This course looks at the rich and varied culture of the Spanish speaking world; topics studied include family life, employment, education, immigration and the Spanish Civil War.
 A film and a literary text will also be studied in greater depth leading to an understanding of Hispanic culture.
-The film studied, 'Mujeres al borde de un ataque de nervios' will give an appreciation of Pedro Almodóvar's importance as a director.
-In the second year of the course, a literary text will be studied, Como agua para chocolate by Laura Esquivel, which gives a fascinating insight into Latin American culture.
+Students will study a film such as 'Mujeres al borde de un ataque de nervios' which gives an appreciation of Pedro Almodóvar's importance as a director.
+In the second year of the course, a literary text will be studied.

-Students are expected to keep up-to-date with current affairs and undertake personal study outside the classroom; they should regularly read newspapers such as El País, as well as listen to or watch news bulletins on BBC Mundo.
+Students are expected to keep up-to-date with current affairs and undertake personal study outside the classroom; reading newspapers such as El País, or watching news bulletins on BBC Mundo.
 Students will have regular sessions with a native speaker; they are also encouraged to visit Spanish-speaking countries.